 The project is expected to take approximately 6 years to complete.
-Years 1 to 3 (Phase I) would include planning, pilot testing preliminary seabird bycatch reduction strategies, modeling, and identification of partnerships and new seabird bycatch reduction strategies.
-Years 4 to 6 (Phase II) would include pilot testing of additional seabird bycatch reduction strategies, expansion of the most effective bycatch reduction strategies, and performance monitoring.
+Years 1 to 3 (Phase I) would include planning, pilot testing preliminary seabird bycatch reduction strategies, modeling, field studies, and identification of partnerships and new seabird bycatch reduction strategies.
+Years 4 to 6 (Phase II) would include pilot testing of additional seabird bycatch reduction strategies, field studies, and performance monitoring.